Data Lake Meaning

 Finally, it is important to consider the fact that a large file storage area doesn’t automatically provide context for the data that is placed within it.
 For best results, some thought needs to be given in advance, ideally by a Data Steward, as to how the data will be logically separated.
 This involves understanding data sources, planning folder structure and knowing each file format.
 This is important in setting up the data sets so they can be drawn from with confidence in the future.

-How can Loome Help?
+How can Loome Help With Data Lake Governance

 Loome Integrate can automate the generation of a Data Lake while preserving technical metadata and load into a Data Warehouse within the same pipeline.
 It allows you to get started immediately without waiting for weeks or months to set up a Data Lake platform.
 Furthermore, Loome can set up the staging area part of a cloud data platform while maintaining the important source system metadata.
+It is an effective way to build the Data Lake architecture that works for you.